plone/mockup-training/create_your_own.rst

 The 'less' directory
 ~~~~~~~~~~~~~~~~~~~~

-This is where you will include the less files for your project
+This is where you will include the less files for your project.

 The 'tests' directory